-Empty yourself of desire, longing, and needing, to perceive the mystery of Tao in everything.
+Empty yourself of desire, longing, and needing.
+Perceive the mystery of Tao in everything.
 Fill yourself with desire to allow Tao to manifest in every facet of your life.
 Shift your perception away from wanting and toward allowing.
-Shift from trying to doing.
+Shift from trying to being.
 Just allow your mind to be.

-Deep cries out to deep- creation and the creator communicate, exchange energy, and thrive.
+Deep cries out to deep; creation and the creator communicate, exchange energy, and thrive.
+Without words, without names, the known and the unknown merge.
 Walking through the gateway to all mystery, experience Tao without trying to label or change it.

-Today, experience the mystery.
-Let go of how you think the world should by, and experience what is.
+Just for today, experience the mystery.
+Let go of how you think the world should be and experience what is.
 Don't label or judge.
 Observe the mystery and let Tao unfold in your life.

 Your Thinking Creates Your Reality